 GETTING READY FOR MEET #1

 - Make as many copies of the Word List as you will need for your students (or plan to send the PDFs digitally).
 Distribute Word Lists to your students at least two weeks before each scheduled meet.
 (Lists will be posted on October 1st.)

 - Help students learn the meaning of their words and consider possible analogies based on these words.
 (You should NOT expose them to the Challenge Test analogies ahead of time.)

-- Check the Challenge Schedule to find out when the Challenge Tests and Answer Keys will be available for download on November 6th.
+- Check the Challenge Schedule to find out when the Challenge Tests and Answer Keys will be available for download.

 - Enter your students’ scores online by the deadline designated on the Challenge Schedule.
 You can create a unique student record for each participant at any time by clicking on “Manage Teams & Students” from your Dashboard.
 Note: Because there is no limit to number of students allowed per team, we suggest you create a student record and enter meet scores for all your students so that you have a complete record online of your students' cumulative results.

 - Important note: Due to the changes we have made to automate the score reporting process, we are unable to accept scores beyond the posted deadline.
 Please schedule your meet accordingly to ensure you are able to submit your scores on time.

-- On or before the date designated on the Challenge Schedule, a summary of results will be posted on our website and available for download on December 18th.
+- On or before the date designated on the Challenge Schedule, a summary of results will be posted on our website and available for download.

 - No need to wait until January to start preparing for the second Challenge Meet!
 Word Lists for Meet #2 will be available for download shortly after the Meet #1 Score Submission Deadline.

 - To ensure you do not miss any WordMasters Challenge deadlines, take a moment to note important dates (e.g., word lists available, Challenge tests available, score submission deadlines) in your school calendar.
 We will send email reminders before each meet, but cannot guarantee that our messages will not be delayed or blocked by your school's server.